 When you share the digital notebook to Google Classroom with “Make a Copy for Each Student”, it’s easy for each student to experience their own differentiated assignments and choice activities through the digital interactive notebook.

 Did you know you can make any board game educational with digital board games to make nonfiction engaging and interactive?
 Use nonfiction comprehension questions with any board game!
-Use digital board game task cards to review nonfiction topics in social studies and science.
-It's so easy!
+Use digital board games to review nonfiction topics in social studies and science.
+It’s so easy!

 First, the student answers a task card correctly.
 Next, they take their turn in the board game.